Tuesday, August 13, 2024

 2018 Universal remaster

 Guess what?
 Most critics and fans love it.
 Even Fremer agrees.
 He says that "If you've suffered with the last limp, squashed remastering of Exile, you'll be in drunken/drugged out heaven with the Stones when they recorded this sloppy, debauched masterpiece as tax exiles in a France Chateau."
 One online reviewer hit the nail on the head with his comment that, "All the sweat, dirt, and heat from Nellcôte is still there, it's just clearer."
-Which is to say, the music hasn't been sterilized, and doesn't sound at all manipulated; it's still gritty and grimey, but the haze has been lifted.
+Which is to say, the music hasn't been sterilized, and doesn't sound at all manipulated; it's still gritty and grimy, but the haze has been lifted.
 [NB: This 2018 remaster was originally only available as part of the box set.
 Since 2020, it has been available as a separate release.]

 So, the search is over, right?
 Not so fast.
 Fremer says that while this new version is very good, he still thinks that the sound of the original 1972 U.S. pressing is better.
 (NB: Specifically, U.S. copies mastered at Artisan Sound.)